2hr family fun fishing charter

 What do I need to bring?
 Food and beverage of your choice.
 Hat, polarized sunglasses, sunscreen lotion (no spray stuff).
 If it’s raining or cold, bring a jacket.

 Where can I get food for our trip?
 The Trading Post at Mile Marker 81.5 on the bayside is a great local grocery with a terrific deli.
 You can even pre-order sandwiches the night before and pick them up the morning of your trip (they actually prefer that).
-I’ll probably see you there!
+Midway Cafe is another great breakfast spot that's right across the street from Angler House Marina and opens at 7am.
+Great coffee!
+They will also make boat lunches to order.

 Do I need a fishing license?
 No. My boat carries a license for up to four anglers (not including me – I have to have my own!)